HSL Public Transport Conditions of Carriage and Ticket Terms and Conditions

 5.1.1 Students

-Full-time students who meet the criteria for the discount can buy season tickets at a discounted rate.
+Full-time students who meet the criteria for the discount can purchase buy season tickets at a discounted rate.
 The discount is 40 per cent on the corresponding adult fare.
-Your discount entitlement must be valid throughout the period for which you are buying a season ticket.

-You can buy discounted tickets using the HSL app.
+You can purchase discounted tickets using the HSL app.
 The discount entitlement is verified electronically every time you buy a season ticket.
-Your discount entitlement must be valid throughout the period for which you are buying a season ticket.

-You can also buy discounted tickets on your HSL card.
-A service fee will be charged for updating the customer group and the purchase of a season ticket at the service point according to the current price list.
-No service fee is charge if you are unable to buy a discounted season ticket using the HSL app.
-These situations include but are not limited to that information of the school you are studying at is not available via the My Studyinfo service, you are an exchange student and you do not have a Finnish personal identity code, or you have a have functional impairment that prevents you from using the HSL app.
+You can buy discounted tickets onto your HSL card in the HSL Ticket Store or at sales and service points.
+A service fee will be charged for updating the customer group and for purchasing a season ticket at the service point, in accordance with the current price list.
+No service fee is charged if you cannot buy a discounted season ticket using the HSL app or via the HSL Ticket Store.
+These situations include but are not limited to that information about the school you are studying at is not available via the My Studyinfo service, you are an exchange student, you do not have a Finnish personal identity code, or you have a functional impairment that prevents you from using the HSL app and the HSL Ticket Store.

-Discount is not available on single, day and zone extension tickets.
+Student discounts are not available on single, day, and zone extension tickets.

 5.1.2 Children aged 7–17

-Children aged 717 can buy tickets at discounted rate.
+Children aged 7–17 can purchase tickets at a discounted rate.
 The discount is 50 per cent on adult rates.

 Children under 7 years of age do not need a ticket on HSL public transport (see section 5.2).